Mulekotd/sheets-to-charts/README.md

 ## Overview

-ExcelGraphicx is a user-friendly tool for data visualization.
+Graphicx is a user-friendly tool for data visualization.
 It simplifies the process of creating charts from Excel (.xlsx) and CSV files.
-With ExcelGraphicx, you can quickly turn your data into insightful visualizations with a modern and intuitive interface.
+With Graphicx, you can quickly turn your data into insightful visualizations with a modern and intuitive interface.

 ## Features